pooja-solaikannu/pooja-solaikannu.github.io/_posts/2021-10-31-Datatype-and-it's-features.markdown

 Now that we know how to collect the static elements of date features, we'll look briefly into the ways to collect the dynamic elements of it since date and time comes under cyclic categorical data type.

 For this, we will entirely rely on a open source library called tsfresh
->This code has been taken from the reference 1
+>This code has been taken from the book Approaching Almost Any ML Problem by [Abhishek Thakur](https://www.linkedin.com/in/abhi1thakur/)

 {% highlight python %}
 from tsfresh.feature_extraction import feature_calculators as fc